|

 Donations of funds for medical needs and sponsorships are both possible.
 We send

-funds to pay for dentistry, medical treatments, medicines, and surgeries.
+funds to pay for dentistry, medical treatments, medicines, CT-scans and other tests, and surgeries.

 brain lesion due to an accident, etc. We've banded together with other Tibet Aid